mstrens/oXs_on_RP2040/README.md

 * the file should be automatically picked up by the RP2040 bootloader and flashed
 * the RPI_RP2 drive should disapear from the PC and the PC shoud now have a new serial port (COMx on windows)

-Once the firmware is uploaded and running the led (when a RP2040-Zero is used) will blink.
+Once the firmware is uploaded and running the led (when a RP2040-Zero is used) will blink or be on (see below).
 The firmware must still be configured (to specify the pins, protocol, sensors... being used):
-* you can now use a serial terminal (like putty , the one from arduino IDE, ...) and set it up for 115200 baud 8N1
+* you can now use a serial terminal (like serial monitor in visual code , the one from arduino IDE, ...) and set it up for 115200 baud 8N1
 * while the RP2040 is connected to the pc with the USB cable, connect this serial terminal to the serial port from the RP2040
 * when the RP2040 starts (or pressing the reset button), press the enter key and it will display the current configuration and the commands to change it.
-* if you want to change some parameters, fill in the command and press the enter.
+* if you want to change some parameters, fill in the command (xxxx = yyyyy) and press the enter.
 * the RP2040 should then display the new (saved) config.

 Notes: